serdeliverance/serdeliverance/README.md

 ### Hi, I'm Sergio

 Fullstack Engineer stronger on backend.
 Most of my experience is based on JVM related technologies (Scala and Java).
-Also, I'm familiar with Javascript ecosystem (mainly Typescript, Node, Nestjs, React and Nextjs).
-My approach is to always use the right tool for the job and being pragmatic/delivery focused.

 My geek interests are Functional Programming and Distributed Systems.